-Henry III died in 1272, and his successor, Edward I, at first satisfied himself with maintaining peaceful relations.
-Soon, however, they deteriorated and in 1276 the Welsh-English war broke out.
-Dolforwyn Castle was besieged by the English forces at the end of March 1277 by Roger Mortimer, Earl of March.
-During the fighting, the English used siege engines, probably trebuches, because during the excavations more than 50 stone missiles were found.
-Despite the shelling, however, the capitulation was decided by the lack of water supply, the castle was surrendered at the beginning of April 1277.
+Henry III died in 1272, and his successor, Edward I, was initially content to maintain peaceful relations.
+Soon, however, they worsened and in 1276 the Welsh-English war broke out.
+Three armies have moved to Llywelyn’s lands, gathered in Chester, Carmarthen and Montgomery.
+Dolforwyn Castle was besieged by English forces under the command of Roger Mortimer, Earl of March at the end of March 1277.
+During the fighting, the English used siege engines brought by Sheriff of Hereford, probably trebuches, because during excavations more than 50 stone missiles and damaged corners of the castle keep were found.
+However despite the fireing, the lack of water supply decided about the capitulation.
+The garrison of the castle, not seeing hope for relief, gave up at the beginning of April 1277.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.